 Digital Pedagogy for Deeper Learning (Keynote, Workshop, or Breakout Session)

-As technology changes so must pedagogy.
-Learning today should unleash the creativity of our students and prepare them with essential skills sets for success in a digital world.
+As technology changes, so must pedagogy.
+Learning today should unleash the creativity of our students and prepare them with essential skill sets for success in a digital world.
 Attendees will discover how to seize the opportunity inherent in ubiquitous connectivity, an evolving real-time Web, open-source technology, mobile devices, and personalization to integrate digital learning across the curriculum.
-The presenter will address how to create a teaching and learning culture that empowers all learners to thinking apply their thinking in relevant ways to improve outcomes.
+The presenter will address how to create a teaching and learning culture that empowers all learners to think and apply their thinking in relevant ways to improve outcomes.